kaeden-bryer/Rock-Paper-Scissors-Spock-Lizard/README.md

 Just rock paper scissors.
 I mean it's alright--it works, but definitely could be better.

-Also, I made my own music for this.
+Also, I made my own music.
 Honestly the music is probably the best part about it.